LeedsCodeDojo/TryAPL/getting-started.md

 ###### Ex 5.1 Calculate (5×5+5)÷2-3, which should equal 12, in the fewest characters you can.

 Note: If you want a negative number, you need to use a 'high minus', e.g. ¯1.

+#### 6. Logic and Comparison

+True and false are represented by 1 and 0 respectively.
+Comparison can be done using '=', as with most languages:

+        5=5
+    1

+        5=6
+    0

+Of course, you can also do this with arrays:

+        (⍳10)=5
+    0 0 0 0 1 0 0 0 0 0

+(Notice that because of the right-left evaluation, you have to use parentheses otherwise the expression would be evaluated ⍳(10=5)).

+###### Ex 6.1 For the sequence of numbers up to 10, show whether each of them is even.

+#### 6. Filtering